 Cadmium has been shown to promote the growth of triple negative cells.
 Copper has been shown to contribute to angiogenesis and metastasis of breast cancer, especialy in women with triple negative disease.
 Copper jewelry and jewelry made from copper alloys, such as red, rose or pink gold, are another potential source of copper exposure.
 Cigarette smoking is associated with significantly poorer outcomes for triple negative patients.

 It is important for triple negative breast cancer patients and survivors to eat a wide variety of the foods on our recommended food list and limit or avoid those on our avoid list, in addition to paying particular attention to the foods on the lists above.
 See also our article on how to optimize your breast cancer diet for information on what to eat during all stages of treatment and recovery.

 Food for Breast Cancer triple negative breast cancer articles

-Below are links to all of the other articles concerning triple negative breast cancer.
+Below are links to other articles concerning triple negative breast cancer.

 To see all of the news stories and studies concerning triple negative breast cancer, click on the tripleNegative tag in the list of tags directly below.